krakrukra/PocketAdmin/README.md

 headers, but integral parts of usb.c, main.c, msd.c respectively.
 they are not intended to be included in any other files.

-for your convenience, a pre-built binary firmware
-image is available in /extra/ directory.
+for your convenience, a pre-built binary firmware image is available in
+/extra/ directory. the name format is like this: firmware_RRNNNNNNNNNN,
+RR stands for board revision, NNNNNNNNNN stands for firmware version.
+For example, firmware_120000000002 means board revision 1.2, firmware version 2

 ## directories info

 #### /firmware/ --------------- contains makefile, linker script, source files; this is a build directory